Mass. Child Support: Who Pays? How Much? How Long?

 Child support cases resolved for less

 If you would like your Massachusetts child support case resolved without having to pay expensive hourly attorney fees, you are not alone.
 Since we started our flat fee divorce program in 2005, hundreds of people have turned to us for affordable and effective representation.
-Call 1-800-910-DIVORCE and schedule an appointment to learn about how we can help you with our variety of services and fees related to child support matters.
+Call 800-461-6900 and schedule an appointment to learn about how we can help you with our variety of services and fees related to child support matters.
 You can also contact us online.